Cost of playing east Africa oil game on the rise

 Industry executives say this is to be expected.

-The company said on Wednesday it had encountered oil in a second well it is drilling with Africa Oil Corp (AOI.V) in northern Kenya close to another one where they had struck oil earlier in the year.
+The company said on Wednesday it had encountered oil in a second well it is drilling with Africa Oil Corp in northern Kenya close to another one where they had struck oil earlier in the year.

 "Look at Kenya.
 People looked for oil there for 30 years and could not find it.
 After years and years and years of spending money and not finding oil, no one wants to go there.
-So, to make it attractive, governments give better terms," Heavey told Reuters on the sidelines of an African oil conference organized by Global Pacific & Partners.
+So, to make it attractive, governments give better terms," Heavey told Reuters on the sidelines of an African oil conference organised by Global Pacific & Partners.